Heat center Bam Adebayo needs thumb surgery, will miss weeks

 Adebayo, an Olympic gold medalist this summer, was injured in Monday’s loss to Denver.
 He underwent tests Tuesday and Wednesday to determine the full scope of the injury, and it was determined that he tore the ulnar collateral ligament.

-He shrugged off the injury after the game, insisting it was nothing.
+He shrugged off the injury after Monday’s game, insisting it was nothing.

 ”I’m all right,” he said.